Contact: Manager Yang

 “In engineering, many different reverse design techniques have been developed and it is a huge area of research,” says Soljacic.
 "But in order to create a given inverse design problem, it often takes a long time, so in many cases, you have to be an expert in the field, and sometimes even take a few months to set it up to fix it. ”

-But with the team's well-trained neural , "We didn't make any special preparations, we said, 'Okay, let's try to run backwards.
+But with the team's well-trained neural network , "We didn't make any special preparations, we said, 'Okay, let's try to run backwards.
 Surprisingly, when we compare it to others, This is an effective method when comparing standard reverse design methods," he said.
 “It's actually much faster than the traditional counter design.”

 Co-author Shen said: "What we do is to build a universal toolbox.
 Any ordinary well-educated person is not a photonics expert.
 It can be used...
 This is our original motivation.
 For this special case.
 Obviously very effective."